This section gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 Your mood may change quickly between mania and depression.

-Your doctor may prescribe mood stabilisers if you have an episode of mania or depression that changes or gets worse suddenly.
+Your doctor may prescribe mood stabilisers if you have an episode of mania, hypomania or depression that changes or gets worse suddenly.
 This is called an acute episode.
-Some people need to take mood stabilisers as a longterm treatment to stop this from happening.
-You may experience mania or depression if you have a condition such as bipolar disorder or schizoaffective disorder.
+Some people need to take mood stabilisers as a long-term treatment to stop this from happening.
+You may experience mania or depression if you have a condition such as bipolar disorder, schizoaffective disorder, depression or personality disorder.

 You can find more information about:

 Antipsychotic medication can help to stabilise mood.
-This type of medication is normally used to treat symptoms of psychosis (which include delusions, hallucinations and paranoia).
+This type of medication is normally used to treat symptoms of psychosis.
+Symptoms of psychosisinclude delusions, hallucinations and paranoia.
 Some of the newer antipsychotics can be used to treat bipolar disorder.
 NICE guidelines recommend the following antipsychotics if you have bipolar disorder.

 Can I choose my medication?